BeyondSWE: Can Current Code Agent Survive Beyond Single-Repo Bug Fixing?: More Implementation Details

-Figure~\ref{fig:doc2repo_dist} and Figure~\ref{fig:doc2repo_lines} present the code size statistics for the 50 repository instances in the Doc2Repo task.
-The repositories range from approximately 1,000 to over 16,000 lines of code, with the majority (40 out of 50) exceeding 1,500 lines.
+\textbf{Doc2Repo Repository Statistics.} Figure~\ref{fig:doc2repo_dist} and Figure~\ref{fig:doc2repo_lines} present the code size statistics for the 50 repository instances in the Doc2Repo task.
+The repositories range from approximately 400 to over 13,000 lines of code, with the majority (31 out of 50) exceeding 1,500 lines.
 This distribution demonstrates that Doc2Repo poses a substantial challenge, requiring agents to generate non-trivial, real-world scale codebases rather than simple toy examples.